The Tight Spanning Ratio of the Rectangle Delaunay Triangulation: Introduction

 In 1986, Lee and Lin~\cite{LL86} introduced the notion of generalized Delaunay triangulations.
 Instead of using a circle to construct the graph, generalized Delaunay triangulations can be constructed using arbitrary geometric shapes.
 It was proven that any generalized Delaunay triangulation constructed using a convex shape is a spanner~\cite{BCCS10}.

 Although generalized Delaunay triangulations using arbitrary convex shapes are known to be spanners, their spanning ratios are less well understood.
 Tight bounds on the spanning ratio are only known when an equilateral triangle, a square, or a regular hexagon is used in the construction.
-When using equilateral triangles, Chew~\cite{C89} showed that the spanning ratio is~2.
-When using squares, Chew~\cite{C86} showed an upper bound of~$\sqrt{10} \approx 3.16$, and Bonichon~\etal~\cite{BGHP15} showed a matching upper and lower bound of~$\sqrt{4 + 2 \sqrt{2}} \approx 2.61$.
+For equilateral triangles, Chew~\cite{C89} showed that the spanning ratio is~2.
+For squares, Chew~\cite{C86} showed an upper bound of~$\sqrt{10} \approx 3.16$, and Bonichon~\etal~\cite{BGHP15} showed a matching upper and lower bound of~$\sqrt{4 + 2 \sqrt{2}} \approx 2.61$.
 When using regular hexagons, Perkovi\'c~\etal~\cite{DBLP:journals/jocg/Perkovic0T21} showed a tight bound of~2.

-Bose~\etal~\cite{BCR18} studied generalized Delaunay triangulation using rectangles.
-For rectangles with aspect ratio~$A$, they showed an upper bound of~$\sqrt{2}(2A+1)$ and a lower bound of $\sqrt{2} \sqrt{1+\A^2 + \A \sqrt{\A^2 + 1}}$.
-Inspired by the proof of Bonichon~\etal~\cite{BGHP15}, by significantly extending and generalizing their approach we obtain a tight bound of $\sqrt{2} \sqrt{1+\A^2 + \A \sqrt{\A^2 + 1}}$.
-This extends the class of shapes for which a tight bound is known for the spanning ratio of generalized Delaunay triangulations.
+Bose~\etal~\cite{BCR18} studied generalized Delaunay triangulations using rectangles.
+For rectangles with aspect ratio~$A$, they showed upper and lower bounds of~$\sqrt{2}(2A+1)$ and $\sqrt{2} \sqrt{1+\A^2 + \A \sqrt{\A^2 + 1}}$, respectively.
+We obtain a tight upper bound of $\sqrt{2} \sqrt{1+\A^2 + \A \sqrt{\A^2 + 1}}$, matching the previous lower bound.
+To obtain this, we significantly extend and generalize the approach of Bonichon~\etal~\cite{BGHP15}.
+We extend the class of shapes for which a tight bound is known for the spanning ratio of generalized Delaunay triangulations.
+We note that the proof of our result is not a straightforward extension of Bonichon~\etal~\cite{BGHP15}, as we cannot simply rotate our lemmas to get them to prove both the horizontal and vertical cases simultaneously.